 Again, scolding parent signs are rarely read and only distance you from real customers

 Confusing signage to all but whoever came up with this.

 Choose images wisely.
 Because after all, do you want to feel like a snail?
 Yuk

 Silly offers.
 All that for 50 cents off?
 Too many colors and messages.

 This was a 24×36″ sign posted at the front of a hat store.
-In other words: don’t bother us.
+In other words: Don’t bother us.

-You want to stand out?
+Do you want to stand out?